aysusayin/MPI-Jacobi-Iteration/README.md

 In order to solve the equation, the boundary values must be known.
 In this work the value of the boundary points are calculated with exact() function and it is given as f = x*y*z.

 To exploit MPI, I divided the domain into subcubes.
 Each processor works on a subcube of the domain and exchanges the values in the boundaries.
 I assigned the subcubes to processors as in the example.
+(The blue numbers are the processor ids.)
 Also added ghost cells to do the computations easily.

+Example:

 ![alt text](https://i.ibb.co/dPBWNrZ/cube.jpg)